Ori and the Blind Forest review

 But I think even more problematic is the "Bash" ability, because it's amazing at both attack and defense from any range and also amazing as a platforming tool.
 This ability lets you trade places with a nearby enemy, projectile, or certain environmental objects, and send both of you flying in opposite directions you choose (and it conveniently pauses time for a second, making it easy to take in the situation and pick the right direction).
 It also refills your double jump.
 So in combat, you can just wait for an enemy to shoot at you and then "Bash" their projectile to get close without being hit, or you can use it to hit them with their own projectiles while getting yourself to a safe distance, or knock enemies into spikes (which is always an instant kill).
 Bash is ridiculously flexible and powerful at every use case.
 Also has no cost or cooldown.

 It's funny how terrible both of these abilities make Charge Flame look.
 Charge Flame is the first "special" combat ability you get, and it is the only one that costs energy.
 Honestly, I don't even know how powerful it is compared to Stomp, because I never use it, because no matter how powerful it is, I'd never be willing to spend on combat the same resource needed to create checkpoints.
+All the hardest parts of the game are platforming anyway.
 And as for non-combat use?
 All it does is break certain objects.
 A couple of these are area unlocks, the rest just give you some experience points.

 A couple of comments on specific sections: